New Jersey assisted suicide law to go into effect this week

 Supporters hail its passage as a victory in the so-called "right to die" movement.
 Those in opposition say it fails to protect the most vulnerable members of society and want the state to put more effort into improving its health care system.

-The law mandates a psychiatrist of psychologist first assess whether a person has the mental capacity to decide to end their own life, the Washington Examiner reported.
+The law mandates a psychiatrist or psychologist first assess whether a person has the mental capacity to decide to end their own life, the Washington Examiner reported.
 A physician can then legally prescribe the drug to their terminally ill patients who can administer the drug themselves.

 CLICK HERE TO GET THE FOX NEWS APP